Cloud-CV/EvalAI/docs/source/configuration.md

 - **image**: Logo of the challenge (use a relative path for the logo in the zip configuration, e.g. `images/logo/challenge_logo.jpg`). **Note**: The image must be in jpg, jpeg or png format.

+- **is_profile_required**: True/False (boolean field that require participants to complete their profile before participating in challenge)

 - **submission_guidelines**: Submission guidelines of the challenge (use a relative path for the HTML file, e.g. `challenge_details/submission_guidelines.html`)

 - **evaluation_script**: Python script which will decide how to evaluate submissions in different phases (path of the evaluation script file or folder relative to this YAML file.
 For e.g. `evaluation_script/`)